-This course currently runs every alternative year.
-The next intake is for 2017
+This course currently runs every second year.
+The next intake is for 2021

 University of Cape Town

-Formalise your knowledge and update your skills for the BPM and ERP era
+Formalise your knowledge and update your skills for the business process, business intelligence and analytics and enterprise systems era

-The Enterprise Systems and BPM coursework course is offered in the Enterprise Systems and BPM streams of two part-time qualifications: the Postgraduate diploma in Management in Information Systems or the Honours in Management Information Systems.
+The Enterprise Systems and business process management (BPM) coursework course is offered in the Enterprise Systems and BPM streams of two part-time qualifications: the Postgraduate in Management in Information Systems or the Honours in Management Information Systems.
 Both qualifications are over two years and entry is via the Postgraduate Diploma.

-The Enterprise Systems and BPM coursework course takes one year part time.
-Following that students can obtain the postgraduate diploma by completing the IS project course (INF4017H) in which they complete a work-related project.
+The Enterprise Systems and BPM coursework course is one year part-time.
+Following that, students can obtain the postgraduate diploma by completing the IS project course (INF4017H) in which they complete a work-related project.
 Alternatively, if students obtain a sufficiently high academic standard in the coursework component (65%), they may be invited to convert to the Honours degree.
 They then need to complete the IS Honours Research course (INF4024W) which takes a further year (effectively 9 months) and which is primarily oriented towards research and the production of a technical report (dissertation)

 To apply click ‚ here.